World Maths Day

-World Maths Day (World Math Day in American English) is an online international mathematics competition, powered by Mathletics (a learning platform from 3P Learning, the same organisation behind Reading Eggs and Mathseeds).
+World Maths Day (World Math Day in American English) is an online international mathematics competition on third Friday in September. powered by Mathletics (a learning platform from 3P Learning, the same organisation behind Reading Eggs and Mathseeds).
 Smaller elements of the wider Mathletics program effectively power the World Maths Day event.

 The first World Maths Day started in 2007.
 Despite these origins, the phrases "World Maths Day" and "World Math Day" are trademarks, and not to be confused with other competitions such as the International Mathematical Olympiad or days such as Pi Day.
 In 2010, World Maths Day created a Guinness World Record for the Largest Online Maths Competition.

-The next World Maths Day will take place on the 8th of March 2023.
+World Maths Day will next take place on 25 March 2026.

 Overview

 Open to all school-aged students (4 to 18 years old), World Maths Day involves participants playing 20 × 60-second games, with the platform heavily based on "Live Mathletics" found in Mathletics.
 The contests involve mental maths problems appropriate for each age group, which test the accuracy and speed of the students as they compete against other students across the globe.

 The simple but innovative idea of combining the aspects of multi-player online gaming with maths problems has contributed to its popularity around the world.
 There will be 10 Year group divisions for students to compete in from Kindergarten to Year 9 and above.

 An online Hall of Fame will track points throughout the competition with prizes to be awarded to the top students and schools.
 The Champions Challenge is a new addition to the 2021 competition.
 Top Year/Grade 9 and above World Maths Day student come together to compete in a knockout tournament.
 As part of the challenge, students will have their event live streamed, bringing mathematics and Esports together.